Backflow Prevention

 Protect hose connections with a backflow preventor such as a vacuum breaker.

+Protect hose connections with a backflow preventor such as a vacuum breaker.
 If your hose connection does not have one built in, no problem!
 Place a threaded vacuum breaker on your hose connection to protect against backflow.
+Threaded Vacuum Breakers are available at most hardware stores for a low cost, or you can contact us to ask about a free vacuum breaker.

 Keep hoses or other faucets from being submerged.